jenmyers/jenmyers.net/README.md

 # Jenmyers.net

-The personal website of millionaire playgirl Jen Myers and her official repository of articles, work portfolio and speaking events.
+The personal website of Jen Myers and her official repository of articles, talks, speaking events and other associated information.
 A robot named Alfred is also involved.

 ## Tools